 What's happening in the library?

-There are "Oceans of Possibilities" for Children this Summer
+There were "Oceans of Possibilities" for Children during summer reading program

-Children are invited to join Ms. Chris for a fun hour of story time, crafts, games and prizes exploring the theme "Oceans of Possibilities."
-The Summer Reading program will start on Thursday, July 7 at 9 am.
-If your child can't make it to the library on a Thursday the program will be repeated the following Saturday also at 9 am.
-The Summer Reading program will be every Thursday and Saturday in July.
-It will end on July 30 with the annual Water Balloon challenge.
-All children are invited to join the librarians in exploring the deep!
+Children were invited to join Ms. Chris for a fun hour of story time, crafts, games and prizes exploring the theme "Oceans of Possibilities."
+The Summer Reading program started on Thursday, July 7 at 9 am. and ended on July 30 with the annual Water Balloon challenge.
+All children were invited to join the librarians in exploring the deep!

 Library opens Anna Lee Downey Burrell Reading Room for Mother and child